Remote workforce management reminders

 Reminder 1: Acknowledge this changes everything

-What’s important is transforming the ‘shock’ of 2020’s adjustment into perpetually seeing things differently.
+What’s important is transforming the ‘shock’ of the 2020/2021 adjustment into perpetually seeing things differently.
 What value could hiring someone in another city add, and what sort of qualities do you need in a hybrid workforce?
 Do you need your existing office or campus, or could it be used more effectively to free up resources?
 What online models could you consider with a remote team?

 Reminder 2: See technology as an ally, not an enemy

-Educators should investigate solutions across their business, from file management and project management through to team collaboration and employee engagement software.
+For example, educators should investigate solutions across their business, from file management and project management through to team collaboration and employee engagement software.
 This should include understanding the capabilities of remote workforce-friendly Student Management Systems like JR Plus and blended learning-ready Learning Management Systems like aNewSpring.

 Reminder 3: Pursue productivity with purpose

 Educators no longer need to fear the precipitous drop-off in productivity that could theoretically have come from remote work.
-Instead, the experience of many employers during 2020 was that, despite the disruption, productivity has actually been maintained or increased, as workers have established home routines around other commitments to achieve focus and get work done.
+Instead, the experience of many employers in 2020 was that, despite the disruption, productivity has actually been maintained or increased, as workers have established home routines around other commitments to achieve focus and get work done.

 In the longer term, what will help is employers continuing to trust employees with their personal productivity, allowing the likes of focus blocks so that workers can push through tasks without interruption.
 Bringing a workforce together around values and purpose will also ensure a focus on the overall vision, which will flow through into motivation through the everyday ups and downs.